getpatchwork/git-pw/README.rst

       https://patchwork.ozlabs.org/project/{project_name}/list/

-You also require authentication - you can use either API tokens or a username/password combination:
+For read-write access, you also need authentication - you can use either API tokens or a username/password combination:

 ``pw.token``
   The API token for your Patchwork account.